Klipper3d/klipper/docs/Config_Reference.md

 #   This should be the Y coordinate that positions the nozzle during the
 #   calibration process.
 This parameter must be provided and is recommended to
 #   be near the center of the bed
-#compensation_type: multilinear
-#   Defines the type of correction to apply.
-The choices are 'linear' or
-#   'multilinear'. 'linear' uses a linear regression to fit a line with the
-#   calibration points. 'multilinear' will interpolate linearly between each
-#   pair of points.
-It is not necessary to redo a calibration after changing
-#   this setting.
 ```

 ## Additional stepper motors and extruders